What is Rentvesting?

 • Rent-Vesting prioritises the accumulation of income producing assets and achieving financial freedom.

 • The disparity in cashflow between buying your own home versus renting and investing

 elsewhere can be significant.

-• Make your money work harder for you by putting it into sensible investments that aren’t based
+• Make your money work harder for you by putting it into sensible investments that aren’t based on emotion.

 • The perfect home today will look different to the perfect home in 15 years when you are

 financially independent and time rich.